nithwith/docker_vps/README.md

 ## Getting started
 First you need docker, and that's pretty much it.
-Then just follow these steps:

-1. `docker network create web` Creates the web-network that we will use across docker containers.
-2. `docker-compose up -d`, this starts all containers.

-You can have all the sites you like, this should be no problem, just update the labels for docker.
+Configure a .env file for define :

+After just launch `bash start_all.sh` and it will launch al the services

+- traefik for reverse proxy
+- ghost for CMS
+- nextcloud for personnal cloud platform
+- portainer for docker management
+- phpmyadmin for db management